 Chapter 4 Mass Observation

 Chapter 5 The interviews and recordings

-Chapter 6 Family, friends & lovers: community, domesticity, intimacy and mediation
+Chapter 6 Family, friends and lovers: Community, domesticity, intimacy and mediation

 Chapter 7 Working life